HarpurCriticalArchive/web/permissions.md

 * [Acknowledgements](#AKN)

 ### <a name=PER></a>Permissions
 Digital images of the bulk of the manuscript and pictorial material published in the CHCA were sourced from the holder of the originals: Mitchell Library, State Library of New South Wales, Sydney.
 The Library’s permission to publish the material is gratefully acknowledged.
 This permission extends beyond materials produced by Charles Harpur to images of his two-way correspondence with contemporaries.
-Correspondence in other libraries has been included, and the co-operation of the State Library of Victoria and Trinity College, University of Melbourne is gratefully recorded. [(1)](#FN1)
+Correspondence in other libraries has been included, and the co-operation of the State Library of Victoria and Trinity College, Melbourne is gratefully recorded. [(1)](#FN1)

 Copies of the image and checked transcription files are preserved by Sydney University Library, of which Sydney University Press, publisher of the CHCA, is a division.
 Other project files (edited reading texts, commentary, contributions of collaborators) will similarly be preserved as successive stages of publication are reached.